mfaisalghozi/mfaisalghozi/README.md

 ## I'm a Computer Science Student from Indonesia :indonesia:!

+:indonesia:

 - 💻 Currently intership as Software Engineer at [DANA Indonesia](dana) !
 - ⭐ I’m persuing to become Fullstack Developer & Software Engineer.
 - 👯 I’m looking to collaborate with other developer & content creator.
 - 🥅 2021 Goals: more contribute to open souce.
-- ⚡ Fun fact: I love to reading, playing games, and listen to classical music.
+- 📚 Fun fact: I love to reading, playing games, and listen to classical music.

 [website]: https://mrafcommand.herokuapp.com/
 [dana]: https://www.dana.id/